-Making business trips simple, seamless and aligned to travelers’ preferences requires data.
-And that data—linked to people, companies and transactions—must be protected.
-BCD Travel’s Executive Vice President of Technology, Products & Innovation Russell Howell and Chief Information Security Officer Sherron Burgess explain how the travel management company safeguards data streaming through every corporate trip.
+BCD Travel’s Executive Vice President of Technology, Products & Innovation Russell Howell and Chief Information Security Officer Sherron Burgess explain how the travel management company safeguards BCD’s proprietary data and that of its clients.

 How do you manage data security amid so much change?